alphaprime-dev/sqlalchemy-temp/README.dialects.rst

               return exclusions.open()

-  The ``SuiteRequirements`` class in ``sqlalchemy.testing.requirements`` contains a large number of requirements rules, which attempt to have reasonable defaults.
+  The ``SuiteRequirements`` class in ``ilikesql.testing.requirements`` contains a large number of requirements rules, which attempt to have reasonable defaults.
 The tests will report on those requirements found as they are run.

-  The requirements system can also be used when running SQLAlchemy's primary test suite against the external dialect.
-In this use case, a ``--dburi`` as well as a ``--requirements`` flag are passed to SQLAlchemy's test runner so that exclusions specific to the dialect take place::
+  The requirements system can also be used when running ilikesql's primary test suite against the external dialect.
+In this use case, a ``--dburi`` as well as a ``--requirements`` flag are passed to ilikesql's test runner so that exclusions specific to the dialect take place::

-    cd /path/to/sqlalchemy
+    cd /path/to/ilikesql
     pytest -v \
-      --requirements sqlalchemy_access.requirements:Requirements \
+      --requirements ilikesql_access.requirements:Requirements \
       --dburi access+pyodbc://admin@access_test

 * test_suite.py - Finally, the ``test_suite.py`` module represents a
-  stub test suite, which pulls in the actual SQLAlchemy test suite.
+  stub test suite, which pulls in the actual ilikesql test suite.
   To pull in the suite as a whole, it can   be imported in one step::

       # test/test_suite.py

-      from sqlalchemy.testing.suite import *
+      from ilikesql.testing.suite import *

-  That's all that's needed - the ``sqlalchemy.testing.suite`` package contains an ever expanding series of tests, most of which should be annotated with specific requirement decorators so that they can be fully controlled.
+  That's all that's needed - the ``ilikesql.testing.suite`` package contains an ever expanding series of tests, most of which should be annotated with specific requirement decorators so that they can be fully controlled.
 In the case that the decorators are not covering